European Lifestyle: The Unique Quality of Life for Residents of Nitza Promenade, Netanya

 Why do Australians and Americans choose Netanya?
 Netanya offers much better “Value for Money” than Tel Aviv, alongside clean beaches, a growing English-speaking community, and easy access to the rest of Israel.

 At Top Home Real Estate Ltd., with over 20 years of experience assisting foreign residents and investors, we accompany our buyers through every step—from choosing the right project to receiving the key.
-Sharat HaYam is not just an investment in real estate; it is an investment in a quality of life that will only increase over the years.
+Shirat HaYam is not just an investment in real estate; it is an investment in a quality of life that will only increase over the years.

 The Netanya of 2026 is no longer just a “city with a beach.”
 It is a luxury metropolis, offering a rare combination of a breathtaking